programminghistorian/ph-submissions/en/drafts/originals/creating-guis-in-python-for-digital-humanities-projects.md

 2. Users on [this stackoverflow post](https://stackoverflow.com/questions/70248787/unable-to-install-pyqt5-with-pip) suggest a workaround by installing
 PyQt5 using Anaconda, while one user suggests an alternate homebrew installation method.

+Also for those running MacOS with M-series chipsets, the following resources may help you overcome issues concerning Pyinstaller and the creation of a distributable application:

+1. [This issue ticket](https://github.com/pyinstaller/pyinstaller/issues/5886) on the Pyinstaller Github page discusses using universal2 binaries.

+2. [Another issue ticket](https://github.com/pyinstaller/pyinstaller/issues/5315) discusses bootloaders targeting specific architectures.

+3. There has been some success using the following build command: `pyinstaller PDFMerger.py --target-arch arm64 --windowed`.
+It does not seem to work, however, on Anaconda-installed versions of Python.
+Pyinstaller worked correctly when the author of this tutorial installed Python using Homebrew, installed Pyinstaller using Homebrew, and then ran the above build command in a terminal using the Homebrew version of Python (rather than, for example, an "activated" environment in Anaconda).

 ## Endnotes